dllllb/pytorch-lifestream/docs/sequential_data_definition.md

 ## DataLoader
 The main feature of `pytorch-lifestream` dataloader is customized `collate_fn`, provided to `torch.DataLoader` class.
 `collate_fn` collects single records of dictionaries to batch.
-Usually `collate_fn` pad and pack sequences into 2d tensors with shape `(B, T)`, where `B` - is sample num and `T` is max sequence length.
+Usually `collate_fn` pads and packs sequences into 2d tensors with shape `(B, T)`, where `B` - is sample num and `T` is max sequence length.
 Each feature packed separately.

-Output is `PaddedBatch` type which collect together packed sequences and lengths.
+Output is `PaddedBatch` type which collects together packed sequences and lengths.
-`PaddedBatch` compatible with all `pytorch-lifestream` modules.
+`PaddedBatch` is compatible with all `pytorch-lifestream` modules.

 Input and output example:
 ```python